 When suspended, the student may not participate in any activity within the framework of the courses and study programmes at Lund University, including teaching, exams, seminars, time in the lab, et cetera.
 You can read more about this in Lund University's General Guidelines concerning the term suspension in chapter 10 section 2 second paragraph of the Higher Education Ordinance (60 kb, new window).

 A suspension last for a period of time of no longer than six months in total.
-While suspended, the student will not be entitled to student financial aid.

 If the student is cleared

 If the Vice-Chancellor or the Disciplinary Board finds that the student is not guilty of the suspected disciplinary offence in the report, the student will be cleared and the case will be dropped without further action.
 Either the Vice-Chancellor or the Disciplinary Board may inform about the closing of the case.